dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Attitude is a choice.
-Happiness is a choice.
-Optimism is a choice.
-Kindness is a choice.
-Giving is a choice.
-Respect is a choice.
-Whatever choice you make makes you.
-Choose wisely.**
+**Coming together is a beginning; keeping together is progress; working together is success.**

-Roy T. Bennett
+Edward Everett Hale